-3.4.
 Collaborative leadership and team working

-- 3.4.1.
-An important aspect of the Methodist understanding of oversight is that it is corporate in the first instance (residing in the Conference) and then secondarily focused in specific individuals and groups (lay and ordained).
-Methodist presbyters have a particular part to play in exercising the oversight of the Conference (see also section 3.3), and the Conference also shares its oversight with the rest of the Connexion through delegating particular responsibilities to other groups (for example, Church Councils, church pastoral committees, Circuit Meetings, Circuit Leadership Teams, District Synods, District Policy Committees, the Methodist Council) and to particular office holders (for example, class leaders, pastoral visitors, church and circuit stewards, local preachers, district officers, members of the Connexional Team).
-Standing Orders emphasise repeatedly that oversight is not complete if the two strands "of groups and officers on the one hand, and of presbyters exercising pastoral responsibility and pastoral charge on the other" do not collaborate and interact.
-Each requires the other. - 3.4.2.
-One of the distinctive features of Methodism, therefore, is its adoption of collective forms of leadership, with individual forms of leadership finding their place and purpose within the representative decision-making groups.
-18 Leadership of this kind gives to all members a responsibility in achieving the Church's aims, liberates them to take initiatives in pursuing these aims, and facilitates the putting to good use of the enormous variety of gifts among all God's people in the service of the Church.
-19 - 3.4.3.
-The Methodist Church's emphasis on the ministry of the whole people of God and its understanding and practice of shared oversight leads it to affirm collaborative team working, where the differences of those ordained or authorised to a connexional office
+3.2.7.
+An important aspect of the Methodist understanding of oversight is that it is corporate in the first instance (residing in the Conference) and then secondarily focused in specific individuals and groups (lay and ordained).11 Methodist presbyters have a particular part to play in exercising the oversight of the Conference, and the Conference also shares its oversight with the rest of the Connexion through delegating particular responsibilities to other groups (for example, Church Councils, church pastoral committees, Circuit Meetings, Circuit Leadership Teams, District Synods, District Policy Committees, the Methodist Council) and to particular office holders (for example, class leaders, pastoral visitors, church and circuit stewards, local preachers, district officers, members of the Connexional Team).
+Standing Orders emphasise repeatedly that oversight is not complete if the two strands "of groups and officers on the one hand, and of presbyters exercising pastoral responsibility and pastoral charge on the other" do not collaborate and interact.12 Each requires the other.

+- 3.2.8.
+One of the distinctive features of Methodism, therefore, is its adoption of collective forms of leadership, with individual forms of leadership finding their place and purpose within the representative decision-making groups.13 Leadership of this kind gives to all members a responsibility in achieving the Church's aims, liberates them to take initiatives in pursuing these aims, and facilitates the putting to good use of the enormous variety of gifts among all God's people in the service of the Church.14 - 3.2.9.
+The Methodist Church's emphasis on the ministry of the whole people of God and its understanding and practice of shared oversight leads it to affirm collaborative team working, where the differences of those ordained or authorised to a connexional office (presbyters, deacons and local preachers) and those appointed to other roles and offices in the life of the Church can be a source of strength "if their nature is understood so that proper use is made of each."15 Team leadership and collaborative ways of working have been continually encouraged.
+For example, the Stationing Review Group report (2008) said: "As Circuits are increasingly working in a mixed economy of ministries ordained presbyters and deacons in roles within and outside the Church, full-time or part-time, lay people employed as well as in formal voluntary posts and faithful members holding office there is an urgent need to develop collaborative partnership ways of working of a professional standard."16